-Visualizing Nominal Variables: Several approaches to visualizing nominal variables exist.
-One can use displays that are specifically designed for nominal variables: sieve diagrams [Friendly 1999], mosaic displays [Friendly 1999], Correspondence Analysis maps [Greenacre 1993], fourfold displays [Friendly 1999], treemaps [Kolatch and Weinstein 2001], dimensional stacking [LeBlanc et al. 1990] and CatTrees [Kolatch and Weinstein 2001].
-Unfortunately, these approaches are either special-purpose, not readily available in common data analysis software [Friendly 1999], or cannot handle high cardinality nominal variables well.
+Visualizing Nominal Variables: There are several approaches to visualizing nominal variables.
+One can use displays that are specifically designed for nominal variables: sieve diagrams [6], mosaic displays [6], maps from Correspondence Analysis [8], fourfold displays [6], treemaps [11], dimensional stacking [12] and CatTrees [11].
+Unfortunately, these approaches are either special-purpose, not readily available in common data analysis software [6], or cannot handle high cardinality nominal variables well.

 Others have mapped nominal values to numbers using some ordering technique and equal spacing between values, and then displayed them using numeric displays.
-Ordering techniques range from arbitrary ordering (e.g., alphabetical order), ordering based on the value of another variable [Ward 1994] (e.g., time), ordering based on domain expertise [Ma and Hellerstein 1999], to more intelligent ordering techniques (e.g., via natural clusters [Ma and Hellerstein 1999], using the spectral method [Beygelzimer et al. 2001]).
+Ordering techniques have ranged from arbitrary ordering (e.g., alphabetical order), ordering based on the value of another variable [20] (e.g., time), ordering based on domain expertise [13], to more intelligent ordering techniques (e.g., constructing natural clusters [13]).
 Unfortunately, arbitrary ordering often creates artificial patterns which can lead to wrong conclusions.
 Furthermore, equal spacing does not convey the degree of similarity between nominal values.

-Correspondence Analysis: Several research efforts on Correspondence Analysis (CA) have provided ideas for our research.
-[Friendly 1992] suggested using the coordinates from the first CA principal axis to order the values of nominal variables in mosaic displays to reveal the pattern of association.
-[Greenacre 1993] proposed using the coordinates from the first CA principal axis as input to create a classing tree.
+Correspondence Analysis: There have been several research efforts on Correspondence Analysis (CA) that have provided ideas for our research.
+Friendly [5] suggested using the coordinates from the first CA principal axis to order the values of nominal variables in mosaic displays to reveal the pattern of association.
+Greenacre [8] proposed using the coordinates from the first CA principal axis as input to create a classing tree.
 In this tree, the nominal values are grouped together using reduction in inertia to represent loss of information.
-[Greenacre 1993] also suggested the use of quantified versions of nominal variables as input to statistical techniques that require numeric variables such as regression.
-The SPSS Categories package uses CA to pre-process data for their Categorical Regression module and uses CA maps for visualizing nominal variables [Meulman and Heiser 2000].
-These uses of the coordinates of the first CA principal axis seem to be due to the theory of Optimal Scaling, that states that these coordinates provide an optimal numeric representation of the nominal values [Greenacre 1993].
+Greenacre [8] also suggested the use of quantified versions of nominal variables as input to statistical techniques that require numeric variables such as regression.
+The SPSS Categories package uses CA to pre-process data for their Categorical Regression module and uses CA maps for visualizing nominal variables [14].
+These uses of the coordinates of the first CA principal axis seem to be due to the theory of Optimal Scaling, that states that these coordinates provide an optimal numeric representation of the nominal values [8].
 Unfortunately, when the nominal variable is perfectly associated with another nominal variable, such coordinates are not optimal, as we will show later.

-[Milanese et al. 1996] used CA and clustering to group similar images and created a hierarchical tree for use in fast indexing into classes of images.
+Milanese et. al. [16] used CA and clustering to group similar images and created a hierarchical tree for use in fast indexing into classes of images.
 This is similar to our approach in that we also use CA as a data reduction technique and use clustering to group similar nominal values together.

 Classing: There are several approaches to grouping similar nominal values together.
-One could use expert knowledge but this can be tedious for high cardinality nominal variables.
-One could use information about the nominal variable itself (e.g., based on the frequency of occurrence of the values, the values can be grouped into popular, common or rare values).
-Or, one could use the relationship of the nominal variable with a target classification or regression variable [Micci-Barreca 2001] (e.g., group cities based on income level).
-But using only one specific variable to guide the classing (bivariate classing) may result in a classing that is believable only within the context of that specific variable (e.g., if we group cities based on income level alone, we may have to regroup cities if we want to visualize their relationship with land area).
+One could use expert knowledge but this can be tedious for high cardinality nominal variables (e.g. merchant codes).
+One could use information about the nominal variable itself (e.g., based on the frequency of occurrence of the values, the values can be grouped into popular, average or rare occurrence).
+Or, one could use the relationship of the nominal variable with a target classification or regression variable [15] (e.g., group cities based on income level).
+But using only one specific variable to guide the classing (univariate classing) may result in a classing that is believable only within the context of that specific variable (e.g., if we group cities based on income level alone, we may have to regroup cities if we want to visualize their relationship with land area).
 A better classing approach is to use several variables to guide the classing of a target variable (multivariate classing).
-One multivariate classing approach applies Clustering [Johnson and Wichern 1988] on a data set where the records represent the nominal values and the variables contain summary information about each nominal value.
+One multivariate classing approach applies Clustering [10] on a data set where the records represent the nominal values and the variables contain summary information about each nominal value.
 We use this clustering approach for our Classing Step (Section 6).